 -Ability to Translate the Macro to the Micro

 Having a handle on ‘what’s going on’, to differentiate yourself as a talent scout, it’s important to translate trends into market insight and communications.
-For example, if you watched GoPro financials a while back, coupled with how fast they were looking to hire, triangulating on number of companies getting funded in the UAV space, seeing the consolidation of camera makers while phone manufacturers upped their game, that would have given you a great deal of insight into which companies to decline as clients, and where to go for talent either immediately or as you build your network and talent pipeline.
+For example, if you pay attention to where VC funding is going, how effectively those companies are hiring (speed and quality), supply chain issues, market share, business fundamentals, that would give you a great deal of insight into which companies to decline as clients, and where to go for talent either immediately or as you build your network and talent pipeline.

 All good marketers tell a compelling story.
 And all successful recruiters are marketers.
 The best talent is pretty aggressive about probing on any role—P&L info, funding details, competition, differentiation.
 You don’t need an MBA, though it helps, but you need to be bulletproof in your pitch.
 And when the prospective talent “double clicks” down into the detail, you absolutely have to be able to go toe to toe with them.